 Summer is here, which means that our Wellington pupils and staff can enjoy some thoroughly well-deserved downtime.
-Our Director of Wellbeing Jo Evans has some helpful ideas about how pupils can make the most of their summer break (and how parents can help) by balancing work and rest, while remembering to not take things too seriously.
+Director of Wellbeing at Wellington College International Shanghai, Jo Evans has some helpful ideas about how pupils can make the most of their summer break (and how parents can help) by balancing work and rest, while remembering to not take things too seriously.

 It’s a great feeling when the term ends and the pressure eases off as we all look forward to enjoying our summer.
 Whether you’ve made plan or enjoy taking each day as it comes, the summer holidays are an essential time for young people to refresh themselves, mentally and physically, before jumping back into their studies the following year.
 While there is often a temptation for many pupils (especially the older ones who are preparing for their exam years) to get in plenty of extra revision and preparation, it’s important to aim for a healthy balance.